BlazeZheng/simple-nas-music-player/README.md

 - Prevention of Directory Traversal Attacks: Ensured all access remains within the designated music directory.
 - Fixed a bug where FLAC files would not automatically switch to the next track during playback.

-Additionally, it was found that the watchdog program resolves most FLAC music playback issues, but some songs still get stuck and fail to switch to the next track.
-Solutions for further improvements are currently under investigation.

 ## Update Log - November 30, 2025:
 - Added sort buttons for the song library, allowing sorting by song title, artist name, and album name.
 Repeatedly clicking the same button toggles between ascending and descending order.
 - Added A-Z quick selection functionality.